hayk111/showsourcing/README.md

 It might seem annoying to do so at first but you should bite the bullet as it makes things easier afterward.

 Effects are used in parallel with entities services.
 Effects deal with grabbing messages to the store and calling the appropriate service function which is usually just an http call.

+### AutoUnsub

+To prevent memory leaks, components which are using observables / the store (also obs) should extend the class `AutoUnsub` and use the `takeUntil` method on observable.
+This will automatically unsubscribe from observables.
+The AutoUnsub class should be used as a standard app wise.
+Look at the code of any smart component and you'll find how to do that.
+If it's missing anywhere fitting the above, then that is an oversight on my part and should be corrected (I tend to be a bit absent minded sometimes).